*** ONLINE AS OF AUGUST 5, 2011 ***

 Cleland Mill Bridge - North Beaver Twnp PA

-This wooden covered bridge, spanning Hickory Creek along Cleland Mill Road, was erected in 1882.
-It was located at the former site of a three-story grist mill built by Thomas Clelland in about 1830.
-The mill was closed in 1851 when its dam was washed away and the mill building was lost to a fire in about 1873.
-The bridge was sometimes referred to as Flat Rock Bridge, as it was located right next to Flat Rock – a small swimming hole that was popular with residents of Mount Jackson and Mahoningtown.
-The structure was slated for replacement in the early 1950’s and was severely damaged by a arsonist’s fire on the early morning of Thursday, October 8, 1953.
-A new steel and concrete bridge was soon built at the location, which was again replaced by a concrete span in 1977. (c1950) Full Size
+The rural bridge was sometimes referred to as Flat Rock Bridge, as it was located right next to Flat Rock – a small swimming hole that was popular with residents of Mount Jackson and Mahoningtown.
+The structure was slated for replacement in the early 1950’s and was severely damaged by an arsonist’s fire on the early morning of Thursday, October 8, 1953.
+It was replaced with a new one-lane bridge, with a steel foundation and a wooden deck, that was opened in January 1954.
+The wooden planks of this deck were replaced in September-October 1977.

 Comments